Posted by

 Fine and smooth inside, ready to bleed on the outside.

-They say we are evolving like the pears and the peaches,
+They say we are evolving like the apples and peaches,

 Digesting lactose we still need a holiday from ourselves.